-Hayley Trovato, a Senior Associate at Finchley-based OGR Stock Denton LLP, said that it can be difficult for employers to detect if an employee takes a day off to binge-watch TV and so they should look to minimise absences in the first place.
+Hayley Trovato, a Senior Associate at Finchley-based OGR Stock Denton Solicitors, said that it can be difficult for employers to detect if an employee takes a day off to binge-watch TV and so they should look to minimise absences in the first place.

 “Sickness absences are costly and disruptive for employers in any sector, so it is critical to keep them to a minimum.
 That means making sure employees only call in sick when they are too unwell to come to work,” said Hayley.